almcd/op_poster/README.md

 1. Download your OpenPaths data from the Openpaths website.
 CSV or JSON is acceptable.
 1. Place your OpenPaths CSV or JSON file in the `data` folder.
 1. Open `map.jsx` in a text editor and update `data_source` to the name of your OpenPaths data CSV or JSON file.
-1. Create a new A3 document in InDesign with portrait orientation and save it to the `map` folder.
+1. Create a new A3 document in InDesign with portrait orientation and save it to the `op_poster` folder.
 All other settings can be left as default.
 1. Run the `map.jsx` script from the `Scripts` palette in InDesign.